-

 What we look for

-Local leadership and community connection
+Local leadership and strong community connection

-Clear need and relevance to the community served
+Clear need within the community served

 Feasibility within the proposed timeline and budget